lucasrodes/whatstk/docs/_build/html/_sources/source/code_examples/load_chat.rst.txt

     Start date: 2020-01-15 02:22:56
     End date: 2020-05-11 22:32:48

-Also, getting a list with the chat members is farely easy
+Also, getting a list with the chat members is simple

 .. code-block:: python